-Our society can make us feel like if we're not doing the perfect job as parents our children won't have the "better life" we're all striving for them to have.
+Our society can make us feel like if we're not the perfect parents, our children won't have the "better life" we're all striving for them to have.
 Girlfriend, cut yourself some slack.
-Yahoo Shine's come up with a list of ways to "stop being a 'perfect' mom and start being a real, true-to-you great one."
+Yahoo Shine came up with a list of ways to "stop being a 'perfect' mom and start being a real, true-to-you great one."

-Ask What Really Matters to Your Family"

-Karen Maezen Miller, author of Mom Zen, says, "Let go of the idea that you have to be all things to all people," Yahoo Shine reports.
-As your family what's important to them and make those things your priorities.
-"Make Mistakes on Purpose"
+Ask What Really Matters to Your Family.
+Karen Maezen Miller, author of Mom Zen, says, "Let go of the idea that you have to be all things to all people."
+Ask your family what's important to them and make those things your priorities.

+Do Something Nice for Yourself.
 Miller tells Yahoo Shine to spend less time "obsessing over our parenting skills."
 She suggests checking out of mommy-mode and doing something nice for yourself.
 We suggest you make these self-care treats a routine thing.

-"Acknowledge What You Can Accomplish Today"
+Acknowledge What You Can Accomplish Today.
 Stop freaking out about all the stuff you didn't get done and pat yourself on the back for the things that you did accomplish.
-Dunnewold suggests that you "write a 'Did Do' list at the end of the day, including the hugs given, tears, brushed away, carpool runs, driven, baths completed."
-View the whole list at Yahoo Shine
+Dunnewold suggests that you "write a 'did do' list at the end of the day, including the hugs given, tears, brushed away, carpool runs, driven, baths completed."